Local group plans to repurpose the former Paris Elementary School into a community hub

 Mackey said she and the ABC Collective decided to submit a proposal to turn Paris Elementary into a community hub in order to have all their community-based services housed under one roof.

-YAASPA supports Black, Brown and Indigenous students in middle and high school by exposing them to career pathways and degrees in social justice, while also teaching them about civic literacy, and providing scholarships with a goal of dismantling racism in the education system.
+YAASPA stands for the Young Aspiring Americans for Social and Political Activism.
+The nonprofit supports Black, Brown and Indigenous students in middle and high school by exposing them to career pathways and degrees in social justice, while also teaching them about civic literacy, and providing scholarships with a goal of dismantling racism in the education system.

 AOPYO teaches youth health and wellness practices like Tai Chi classes and meditation.
 The organization also helps kids find career pathways.
 DBOA has a similar approach, providing mental health support, professional development and wellness services.
 DBOA focuses on support for the well-being of young Black men.

-Mackey, the co-founder and CEO for YAASPA, said the ABC Collective would potentially run the hub with a community-based ownership model.
+Mackey, the Co-founder and Executive Director for YAASPA, said the ABC Collective would potentially run the hub with a community-based ownership model.

 Plans for the community hub include a daycare, food justice support, behavioral and mental health support, summer programming, and educational tutoring.